Analytics6 min read

 Cookie-Less Analytics: Tracking Bio Link Clicks After iOS 17

 Apple's Intelligent Tracking Prevention broke half the analytics tools creators rely on.
-Here's what still works — and why bio links have a secret advantage.
+Here is what still works, and why bio links have a quiet advantage.

-Apple's Intelligent Tracking Prevention, iOS 17's privacy updates, and the slow death of third-party cookies have broken a lot of analytics tools.
+Apple's Intelligent Tracking Prevention, iOS 17 privacy updates, and the slow death of third-party cookies have broken a lot of analytics tools.
 If you still measure traffic the way you did in 2019, your numbers are wrong.
-Here's what works in 2026 — and why bio links actually have an advantage.
+Here is what works in 2026, and why bio links actually have an advantage.

 What broke

 Third-party cookies are blocked by default in Safari, Firefox, and (mostly) Chrome.
-Client-side pixels lose attribution after 7 days of inactivity on iOS.
+Client-side pixels lose attribution after seven days of inactivity on iOS.
 Referrer data is stripped between some apps.
-Your Google Analytics numbers can be off by 20–40% without you knowing.
+Your Google Analytics numbers can be off by 20 to 40% without you noticing.

 Why bio links are different

 A bio link is a first-party page.
-That means when someone visits it, you own the tracking session — not a third party.
-You're not bolting analytics onto someone else's site; your bio page is the site.
+When someone visits it, you own the tracking session, not a third party.
+You are not bolting analytics onto someone else's site.
+Your bio page is the site.
 First-party data survives the privacy updates almost entirely.

 What still works